Forster, New South Wales: Tourism

-Because of its close proximity to Sydney, just under 4 hours drive, Forster-Tuncurry has established itself as a popular summer holiday destination; in the hotter months the population increases considerably.
+Because of its close proximity to Sydney, just under 4 hours drive, Forster–Tuncurry has established itself as a popular summer holiday destination; in the hotter months the population increases considerably.
 Due to this most of its shops and restaurants work on seasonal income, with some opening in the summer months exclusively.

 The school holidays in the colder months also bring a considerable number of holidaymakers.
 Forster-Tuncurry is predominantly a family holiday location with large lakes and white sandy beaches.
 Notable nearby attractions the Bicentennial Trail, Cape Hawke, and Booti Booti National Park.

 The most popular beaches are Forster Main Beach, Burgess Beach, and One Mile Beach, serviced by Forster and Cape Hawke Surf Lifesaving Clubs respectively.
 One Mile Beach, Pebbly Beach and Tuncurry Beach are popular with local surfers.
 Forster's ocean pool and the Tuncurry rock pool are very popular destinations for those with families.

 Climate

-Forster experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal/Cfbl); with warm summers and mild winters; and with a moderately high precipitation amount of 1,176.4 millimetres (47.99 in).
+Forster experiences a humid subtropical climate (Köppen: Cfa); with warm summers and mild winters; and with a moderately high precipitation amount of 1,176.4 millimetres (47.99 in).
 The highest temperature recorded at Forster was 43.0 °C (109.4 °F) on 1 December 2004; the lowest recorded was 1.0 °C (33.8 °F) on 29 May 2019.
 On average, it has 124.5 clear days annually.